bkrishna-hari/ASR-Stuff/README.md

          cd C:\scripts\StorSimpleSDKTools

    b.
 Download nuget CLI under the same folder in Step1.
-      Various versions of nuget.exe are available on nuget.org/downloads.
+      Various versions of nuget.exe are available on [nuget downloads](https://www.nuget.org/downloads).
 Each download link points directly to an .exe file, so be sure to right-click and save the file to your computer rather than running it from the browser.

          wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe -Out C:\scripts\StorSimpleSDKTools\nuget.exe